Andy-Osborne/Dwarf-Match/testing.md

 - Google Chrome
 - Google Canary
+- Opera
 - Microsoft Edge
 - Mozilla Firefox
+- Safari (on iPhone & iPad)
 - Desktop - I tested the display on three different screen sizes.
 - Mobile Phones - All emulated devices offered in Google & Firefox Dev Tools as well as physical devices such as Samsung S9 and iPhone X.
 - Tablets - All emulated devices offered in Google & Firefox Dev Tools as well as physical devices such as the iPad Air and iPad Pro.